cabforum/servercert/docs/EVG.md

 1. Industries other than the certificate industry rely on the database for accurate location, contact, or other information; and
 2. The database provider updates its data on at least an annual basis.

 The CA SHALL use a documented process to check the accuracy of the database and ensure its data is acceptable, including reviewing the database provider's terms of use.
-The CA SHALL NOT use any data in a QIIS that the CA knows is
+The CA SHALL NOT use any data in a QIIS that the CA knows is:

   i. self-reported and
   ii. not verified by the QIIS as accurate.